How to do pelvic floor exercises after hysterectomy?

 How to strengthen my pelvic floor after a hysterectomy?

 Pelvic floor exercises, also named Kegels, can strengthen your muscles and help prevent different types of prolapse after hysterectomy.
 They are not exercises you only do during the recovery period of a hysterectomy.
 It should be a daily exercise routine for the rest of your life.
 Many women find it tough to do these exercises faithfully every day.
-But you can combine it with other daily habits like while in the shower or doing them when you do the dishes.
+In addition, you can do them while taking a shower or doing the dishes.
 Or, when you already have another daily exercise, include some Kegel exercises in this routine.

 Similar posts